ok-nick/opensource.contentauth.org/docs/trustmark-intro.md

 - **Variant C (Compact)** - Use if you need to minimize model size and can live with slightly lower visual quality.
 PSNR is 38-39 dB.

 The general recommendation is to use either:
-- Variant Q for most use cases
+- Variant Q for most use cases.
-- Variant P when visual quality is paramount
+- Variant P when visual quality is paramount.

-### About PSNR
+## About PSNR

-PSNR (Peak Signal-to-Noise Ratio) is a technical metric used to measure image quality, particularly when comparing an original image to a modified version (in this case, the watermarked image).
-PSNR is measured in decibels (dB), and higher values indicate better image quality:
+PSNR (Peak Signal-to-Noise Ratio) is a measure of image quality when comparing an original image to the watermarked image.
+PSNR is measured in decibels (dB), with higher values indicating better quality:
 - Values around 45+ dB typically indicate very good quality.
 - Values around 40 dB indicate acceptable quality.
 - Values below 30 dB indicate poor quality, unacceptable for most uses.